dominikg/tsconfck/README.md

 const {
-	filename, // full path to found tsconfig tsconfig, // tsconfig object including merged values from extended configs extended // separate unmerged results of all tsconfig files } = await parse('foo/bar.ts');
+	filename, // full path to found tsconfig tsconfig, // tsconfig object including merged values from extended configs extended, // separate unmerged results of all tsconfig files that contributed to tsconfig solution, // solution result if tsconfig is part of a solution referenced // referenced tsconfig results if tsconfig is a solution } = await parse('foo/bar.ts');
 ```